What is Inventory Allocation & How to Allocate Inventory Efficiently

-For instance, ShipBob is a best-in-class 3PL with fulfillment center locations across the US and in Canada, the EU, and the UK.
+For instance, ShipBob is a best-in-class 3PL with fulfillment center locations across the globe.

 Since ShipBob’s entire network is powered by its proprietary logistics technology, merchants can easily track orders across sales channels and manage inventory allocation throughout the entire fulfillment network — all from one dashboard.

 “So many 3PLs have either bad or no front-facing software, making it impossible to keep track of what’s leaving or entering the warehouse.

 On the supply chain side, I just throw in what we placed at the factory into a WRO in the ShipBob dashboard, and I can see how many units we have on-hand, what’s incoming, what’s at docks, and so on.
 I can see all of those numbers in a few seconds, and it makes life so much easier.”

 Harley Abrams, Operations Manager of SuperSpeed Golf, LLC

 Factors to consider when allocating inventory